martinsbash/claude-skills/README.md

 2. Add it to your Claude project's custom instructions or skill directory
 3. The skill activates automatically when relevant triggers are detected in conversation

+Each skill has trigger phrases built in.
+When your message matches one, the skill fires automatically.
+For example:

+Say "learn from this mistake" or "don't make that error again" → self-evolving-agent kicks in Say "compact this chat" or "context is getting long" → chat-compactor runs Say "continue from last session" or "pick up where we left off (mention the particular chat name/title)" → session-continuity restores context
+Say "research this" or "verify this claim" → oracle-research runs a sourced investigation

+You can also call any skill directly by typing /skill-name in the chat — for example /self-evolving-agent or /oracle-research.
+Useful when the trigger phrases don't quite fit what you're doing but you know which skill you need.

 ## Honest limits

 A few things this library does not yet do, which I'd rather name than hide: